wormfare/account-abstraction-alchemy/README.md

 This library designed to be used only with gas manager, to sponsor gas for transactions.

+Important: if you want to send batch transactions use Light account type.

-Currently supports only Entry point version 0.6, and Simple account.
+Currently supports only Entry point versions: 0.6 Currently supports smart accounts: Simple, Light

 Tested on Android and Web platforms, but should work on all platforms.